Generalized Outer Bounds on the Finite Geometric Sum of Ellipsoids: Geometric Sum

+Because the exact boundary specified by Theorem \ref{exactbound} is a function of $\ell$ and because it is in general not an ellipsoid, we are typically interested in computing an outer bound on this exact set, which helps to maintain tractability in many settings.

-As mentioned previously, working with the convex set $\mathcal{H}$ directly is challenging because for large enough $k$ it can be quite complicated and quantifying properties of the exact set is difficult.
-In addition its dependence on $\ell$ makes it troublesome to compute the derivatives required for optimizing the set.
-Theorem \ref{subset} characterizes the family of shape matrices that provide an outer ellipsoidal bound on the exact convex set, i.e., $\mathcal{H}\subseteq\mathcal{E}(Q)$.
+Theorem \ref{subset} characterizes the general family of shape matrices that provide an outer ellipsoidal bound on the exact geometric sum, i.e., $\mathcal{H}\subseteq\mathcal{E}(Q)$.
 This result is similar to Theorem 2.7.1 in \cite{kurzhanskiui1997ellipsoidal}, which computes the geometric sum of $k$ ellipsoids through pairwise sums.
-The recursive approach in \cite{kurzhanskiui1997ellipsoidal} approximates the geometric sum of two ellipsoids with an ellipsoid on each iteration which fundamentally restricts the choice of the outer bound and does not provide any guarantees on the tightness of the bound.
+The recursive approach in \cite{kurzhanskiui1997ellipsoidal} approximates the geometric sum of two ellipsoids with an ellipsoid at each iteration which, as we will show through the introduction of the matrix $Q_0$, fundamentally restricts the choice of the outer bound.

 \begin{theorem} Consider the set of $k$ ellipsoids characterized by the positive definite matrices $Q_i \in \mathbb{V}^{n \times n}$, $i\in\overline{1,k}$.
-The ellipsoid $\mathcal{E}(Q)$ is an outer bound of their geometric sum $\mathcal{H} = \bigoplus_{i=1}^k \mathcal{E}(Q_i)$, i.e., $\mathcal{H}\subseteq\mathcal{E}(Q)$, if,
+The ellipsoid $\mathcal{E}(Q)$ is an outer bound of their geometric sum $\mathcal{H} = \bigoplus_{i=1}^k \mathcal{E}(Q_i)$, i.e., $\mathcal{H}\subseteq\mathcal{E}(Q)$, if